Bergdorf Goodman: Reaching the centennial (1990–present)

+In December 2024, Bergdorf Goodman was acquired as part of the $2.7B Neiman Marcus Group acquisition by Saks Global.

 In media and popular culture

 The store has been the subject of two documentary films: the 2001 film Dita and the Family Business, exploring the store from the point of view of its owners, and the 2013 feature documentary Scatter My Ashes at Bergdorf's, which features many testimonials from designers and celebrities.
-In 1953’s movie How to Marry a Millionaire, Lauren Bacall, Betty Grable, and Marilyn Monroe consider “the mink department at Bergdorf’s” the ideal location to meet men.
-Cary Grant sent Doris Day on a shopping spree at the store in the 1962 movie That Touch of Mink.
+In 1953's movie How to Marry a Millionaire, Lauren Bacall, Betty Grable, and Marilyn Monroe consider "the mink department at Bergdorf's" the ideal location to meet men.
+Cary Grant sends Doris Day on a shopping spree at the store in the 1962 movie That Touch of Mink.
 The store has also made several appearances in the cartoon Neo Yokio.
 The protagonist, Kaz Kaan, and his rival, Arcangelo, both buy their suits from Bergdorf's.
 Most recently, Bergdorf Goodman was featured in a scene of the film Ocean's 8 in which Sandra Bullock's character steals cosmetics from the store.
-In 2019, news journalist E. Jean Carroll alleged that Donald Trump had sexually assaulted her in a Bergdorf Goodman dressing room in the 1990s.

 The store was prominently featured in the film Arthur in 1981.
-The store was featured in the Miss Piggy/ Joan Rivers scene of The Muppets Take Manhattan.
-The store was also featured in Sex and the City as a favorite shopping location of central character Carrie Bradshaw.
+The store was featured in the Miss Piggy/Joan Rivers scene of The Muppets Take Manhattan.
+It was also featured in Sex and the City as a favorite shopping location of central character Carrie Bradshaw.
 It was particularly featured in the Sex and the City 2 movie.
-In the television show Parks and Recreation, the character April Ludgate pretends on multiple occasions to be an exaggerated socialite named "Janet Snakehole," whose husband keeps her in "the finest Bergdorf Goodman" clothing.
+In the television show Parks and Recreation, the character April Ludgate pretends on multiple occasions to be an exaggerated socialite named "Janet Snakehole", whose husband keeps her in "the finest Bergdorf Goodman" clothing.
 The first time April plays this character within a character, she is mock arrested by another character-in-character, Andy Dwyer pretending to be FBI agent Burt Macklin.
 Macklin attempts to arrest Snakehole, causing Snakehole to shriek that she never stole the (assumedly Bergdorf Goodman) jewels, her sister did, "but now she's been eaten by wolves!"

+In 2019, news journalist E. Jean Carroll alleged that Donald Trump had sexually assaulted her in a Bergdorf Goodman dressing room in the 1990s.
+Trump was found liable of sexually assaulting her by a jury in 2023, but not liable of raping her.
+In March 2024, Trump referred to Carroll as "Miss Bergdorf Goodman" in an interview on the CNBC show "Squawk Box", which led to Carroll's attorney threatening a third defamation lawsuit against Trump.